IJuanTM/simpl/add-ons/auth/README.md

 **Post-Installation Steps:**

 1. Update `.env` with your database and mail credentials
-2. Run `composer install` (if needed)
+2. Run `simpl composer install` (if needed)
-3. Run `composer migrate` (or `npm run docker:composer -- migrate` if you're using Docker) to create the database tables, then `composer seed` (`npm run docker:composer -- seed`) to populate default roles/data - this picks up auth's registered migrations/seeders automatically
+3. Run `simpl migrate` to create the database tables, then `simpl seed` to populate default roles/data - this picks up auth's registered migrations/seeders automatically
-4. Manually merge `src/views/parts/layout/header.phtml` for navigation links (if needed)
-5. Run `npm run build` to compile assets
+4. Run `npm run build` to compile assets

 **Manual Method (If needed):**